cziabata/Social_Network_Prototype_v.2/social_network/README.md

 # Changing in this commit:

-## add redux form with validation for editing user contacts
+## add captcha workflow if number of attempts to login is more than 4